It’s hard to get ahead in life when you have thousands of dollars in debt hanging around your neck.

 You don’t have to get a promotion or a new job to earn more money.
 Side hustles can be fun, lucrative, and even help you ease your way into a new career.

 For example, I invested in real estate on the side long before it became central to my career at large.
 Beyond being a source of passive income and property-related tax benefits, my real estate investments paved the way for later career moves as an e-commerce executive, entrepreneur, educator, and freelance writer.

 In some cases, you can even turn a hobby into a money-making business.

 There are many popular side gigs and hobbies that can generate income for you.
 You could deliver food with DoorDash or groceries through Instacart.
-You could start teaching English online with VIPKid.
-Or you could lounge on your couch and complete surveys through Survey Junkie.
+You could start teaching English online or you could lounge on your couch and complete surveys through Survey Junkie.